osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

         /plugins
 </pre>

-Remember that the command <tt>catkin_create_pkg</tt> is used for creating new packages, though this can also easily be adapted for rosbuild if you must.
+Remember that the command `catkin_create_pkg` is used for creating new packages, though this can also easily be adapted for rosbuild if you must.
 Most of these folders and files should be self explanatory.

 The next section will walk you through making some of this setup for use with a custom world file.